sweisman/cass-edi/README.md

 4. Perform detailed analysis of the output.
 5. Define and execute test plans, iterating over them, and logging results.
 6. A GUI to present all this graphically and provide keyboard-driven user interaction.

-It was written in a 32-bit variant of LMI FORTH using a DOS Extender.

 I was told at the time that because of my work I would be named as one of the contributors to the article published as a result of the project.
 Being that I left years before that happened, my name was sadly omitted.